nvsclub/FeatureWeightingUsingBayesianOptimization/README.md

-# FeatureWeightingUsingBayesianOptimization
+# Feature Weighting Using Bayesian Optimization
-Development of the Feature Weighting Using Bayesian Optimization paper
+All the code used in the development of the paper "Feature Weighting Using Bayesian Optimization".